Xi'an Y-20: Deployment

-On 28 November 2021, Y-20U aerial tanker was spotted around the southwest side of the Taiwan island among 27 military aircraft.
-This is the first observation of Y-20U outside inland China.
+On 28 November 2021, a Y-20U (YY-20) aerial tanker was spotted on the southwest side of Taiwan island among 27 military aircraft.
+This is the first observation of Y-20U outside of inland China.

 On 27 January 2022, two Y-20 aircraft arrived in Tonga after traveling over 10,000 kilometers from Guangzhou Baiyun, delivering 33 tons of supplies including food, fresh water, water purifiers, and tents due to the 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami.

 On 9 April 2022, six Y-20 aircraft landed at Belgrade Nikola Tesla Airport in Serbia, reportedly delivering a shipment of FK-3 surface-to-air missile systems.

 On 28 June 2022, six Y-20 arrived in Afghanistan to deliver 105 tonnes of humanitarian aid in response to June 2022 Afghanistan earthquake.

-On 1 August 2022, Senior Colonel and PLAAF spokesperson, Shen Jinke, told a press conference that Y-20 tanker aircraft started combat readiness training.
+On 1 August 2022, Senior Colonel and PLAAF spokesperson Shen Jinke told a press conference that Y-20 tanker aircraft started combat readiness training.
 The aircraft is confirmed in PLAAF service with the confirmed designation YY-20.
 The designation was later confirmed as YY-20 at Zhuhai Airshow 2022.
-The YY-20 features redesigned landing gear sponsons with sharper front and back ends, which reduces air turbulence.
+The YY-20 features redesigned landing gear sponsons with sharper front and back ends, which reduce air turbulence.
 In September 2022, Chinese released footage of Y-20 tankers providing aerial refueling to Chengdu J-20 fighters.

 In early September 2022, Y-20 was present at the Airpower 22 airshow in Austria.
 This was the first time that the Y-20 was present at an airshow in Western Europe.

-In December 2024, re-engined Y-20Bs were spotted inside PLAAF facilities, suggesting they entered service.
+In November and December 2024, five re-engined Y-20Bs were spotted inside PLAAF facilities, suggesting they entered service.
 On 3 September 2025, Chinese state media China Daily announced that Y-20B has been part of the PLAAF arsenal.

+In April 2026, Y-20B conducted its first overseas deployment, a repatriation mission to South Korea.

+In June 2026, ten Y-20B were observed at the Kaifeng Air Base.